Table of Contents

 The Rock Of Golgotha Where Jesus Was Crucified

 The rock of Golgotha is believed to be the very place where Jesus Christ was crucified.
 This place is now protected as a part of the Church of the Holy Sepulcher in the Old City of Jerusalem, Israel.
 This holy site is venerated as Golgotha, also called the Hill of Calvary, is the place where Jesus was crucified with a thief on each side.
 The Church of the Holy Sepulcher is also believed by most archaeologists as the place where Jesus was buried in the Sepulcher.
+According to the biblical accounts, the crucifixion site and the place of his tomb were close.

 The Stone Of anointing